dlyfoung/e-binder/README.md

 The project uses React native with [`gluestack-ui`'s components](https://gluestack.io).

 * `/app` contains the application code.
-* `/components/ui/iworship` contains the custom components used by the application code.

 To lint and format code, use: